It’s time to turn your walls into something graphically glorious with this brilliant wall paint design ideas with tape.

 Highlight interesting architectural details with contrasting or complementary shades and create a picture frame effect.

 And, if it’s maximum drama you’re after, it pays to be brave.
-We love some of the striking paint ideas used below, illustrating how to create geometric shapes, horizontal stripes, smart check patterns or even mountain effects, bringing imaginative flair to schemes.
+We love some of the striking wall paint design ideas used below, illustrating how to create geometric shapes, horizontal stripes, smart check patterns or even mountain effects, bringing imaginative flair to schemes.

 In this long and thin corridor, the colour was only taken half way up the wall.
 If the narrow space had been blue all the way to the ceiling, the space would have felt very enclosed.
 By using a light shade at the top, the area feels more open.